Bridge of Ronda

-The New Bridge is, together with the bullring of the Royal Cavalry Order of Ronda, symbol and soul of the city.
+The New Bridge or "Puente Nuevo" is, together with the bullring, the symbol of the historic city of Ronda.

-It was just Antonio Ordóñez who, in 1954, founded the world known goyesca bullfight, where the decoration and the clothing of bullfighters and spectators brings us to the age of the famous painter Goya.
+it was Antonio Ordoñez who in 1954 founded the Goyesca bullfight in which decoration and clothing brings us back toi the age of the famous painter Fransisco de Goya.

 The palace of Mondragon, also known as Palace of the Marquis of Villasierra, is a wonderful building regarding its architectonical aspects, and, without any kind of doubts, is the most significant civil monument of Ronda.

 The legend tells that it was formerly home of the great king Abbel Malik or Abomelic, son of the Morocco's sultan Abul Asan.
 Few years later after the death of Abomelic, the kingdom of Ronda was dependent on the kingdom of Granada, and it is also known that the last arab governor Hamet el Zegrí lived also at this palace.

 It is difficult, without an archaeological exploration, to know the aspect of this palace at the arab age, but it can be assured that the building had to be organized around the courtyard next to the Tajo, adding also the garden.
 The current space between the the two suporting walls of the façade did not exist.

 At the Christian age the most important alterations of the palace were done.
 From that age is the closest courtyard to the Tajo, from where you can get access to the garden.
 It is a very original courtyard with triple low archade at three of its sides over semicircular arches, fine done with bricks over marble columns consisting of base, chapitel and abacus.
 One fine brick lace draws an horizontal line, tangent to the direction of the arches.